mfeyziodabas/stack-it/README.md

 ## Features

-- Users are presented with a random selection of 12 Pokemon.
+- Users can select Pokemons for a battle between 12 Pokemon.
+(These 12 Pokemon are ramdomy listed between 1000 Pokemon from Pokemon API - resfresh possible)
 - Users can choose an attacker and a defender Pokemon from the given selection.
 - Users can refresh the selection to get a new set of 12 Pokemon.
 (Because there are more then 1000 pokemon in API)
 - Once Pokemon are selected, users can start the battle.